 Turning the world upside down like Stranger Things’ Mind Flayer, Covid-19 has surreptitiously invaded our peaceful lives and created havoc.
 Nobody can deny experiencing isolated birthdays, deserted roads, social distancing, hand sanitisers, lockdown, stress, anxiety, and the list goes on.
 Encroaching on our relationships, Covid 19 took lives en masse.
 The world kind of seized up.
 Cities lost their momentum, people shut themselves within, stress and anxiety fastened their grip, and many lawbreakers tasted police sticks and slaps.
 Covid 19 was and still is history’s game-changer.
+You should use these tips for moving during COVID-19 Pandemic.

 What are some social distancing methods to prevent the spread of COVID-19?